 Liberation Day celebrations

-Several festivals and parades of veterans are held all over the Netherlands in honour of Liberation Day.
+Several festivals and parades of veterans are held all over the Netherlands in honor of Liberation Day.

-On Friday 4 May, during the evening, His Majesty King William Alexander and Her Majesty Queen Maxima will be present at the memorial meeting in de Nieuwe Kerk in Amsterdam.
+On Saturday 4 May, during the evening, His Majesty King Willem Alexander and Her Majesty Queen Maxima will be present at the memorial meeting in de Nieuwe Kerk in Amsterdam.
 Afterwards, the king and the queen lay the first memorial wreath on the National Monument at de Dam.

 Every year, a team of 5,000 runners carry a torch lit at the Liberation Flame in Wageningen, where the capitulation documents were signed.
-Every year a team of 5,000 runnners carry the flame to 200 different municipalities in the Netherlands.
+They then carry the flame to 200 different municipalities in the Netherlands.

-Some of the most popular festivals that draw hundreds of thousands of spectators are the Liberation Pop Festival in Haarlem, a free pop music festival with three stages in Haarlemmerhoutpark featuring local and international bands, and the Liberation Day Festival in Wageningen, which has 12 podia with top acts with the main podium located at the Duivendaal.
+Some of the most popular festivals that draw hundreds of thousands of spectators are the Liberation Pop Festival in Haarlem, a free pop music festival featuring local and international bands, and the Liberation Day Festival in Wageningen.

-Many revellers also flock to Amsterdam’s Museum square and Den Haag’s Malieveld to delight in the day’s music and festivities.
-Other than music festivals, however, each city has a slew of other Bevrijdingsdag events up their sleeves like military parades, debates, street theatre performances, festival markets, guided tours, film screenings and even ‘speed dating’ events where people can speak to veterans about their stories and experiences from the war.
-Visit these official Liberation Day websites for a complete programme of the events happening in Amsterdam and The Hague.
+Many revelers also flock to Amsterdam’s Museum square and Den Haag’s Malieveld to delight in the day’s music and festivities.
+Other than music festivals, however, each city has a slew of other Bevrijdingsdag events up their sleeves like military parades, debates, street theater performances, festival markets, guided tours, film screenings and even ‘speed dating’ events where people can speak to veterans about their stories and experiences from the war.
+Visit these official Liberation Day websites for a complete program of the events happening in Amsterdam and The Hague.

 Liberation Day events in Amsterdam